dhermanns/rpi-nightscout/README.md

 ```
 https://buy.wosign.com/free/
 ```
-Download your server certificate and use the certificates in the file "for Other Server.zip".
+Download your server certificate and use the certificates contained in "for Other Server.zip".
 Create a certification chain in one file:
 ```
 cat 3_user_my-server-domain.de.crt 2_issuer_Intermediate.crt 1_cross_Intermediate.crt > serverchain.crt
 ```
+If you don't create the chain of trust in this way, your browser will complain about your certificate and the iOS and Apple Watch Apps won't work!

 Then configure your docker-compose.yml and activate node to use your newly created certificates:
 ```
 nightscout: